 The different ways in which animals relate to their environments in fascinating.
 Some animals roost in trees, others make nests, and others make dens in the ground.
-In the wild, animals have developed this habits to survive.
+In the wild, animals have developed these habits to survive.
 Some can adapt to living alongside humans better than others because their habits are not as disruptive.
 But, animals that burrow can be particularly troublesome to home and property owners as they destroy yards in search of food and shelter.

-Burrowing Wildlife in Polk County
+3 Burrowing Animals Found in Polk County?

 A burrowing animal is one that makes holes or tunnels underground, typically for shelter and/or a place to raise their young.
 Others burrow as they forage for underground worms, bugs, grubs, and edible plants.
 In Polk County, there are a few species who will often burrow under houses, businesses, or in yards.